Frequently asked questions about sovereign AI, the 101 patents, the brains, and Mickai itself.

 Both regulatory frameworks demand evidence of what an AI system did, in what conditions, on whose authority, and with what effect.
 Mickai is engineered so each of those questions has a cryptographic answer (signed lineage, hardware-attested identity, post-quantum ledger).
 It is the operational form of regulator-verifiable AI.

 No. A chatbot is a single text interface in front of a single model.
-Mickai is a complete operating layer: brains, orchestration, memory, governance, audit, and a voice subsystem.
+Mickai is a complete SIOS: brains, orchestration, memory, governance, audit, and a voice subsystem.
 The chat surface is the smallest part of it.

-Yes, in the cooperative sense.
-Mickai is a sovereign intelligence operating system that sits above the host OS (Windows, macOS, Linux).
+Yes, in the same naming tradition as ROS (Robot Operating System) and Kubernetes (the cluster operating system).
+The SIOS sits in userspace above the host OS (Windows, macOS, Linux).
 It schedules brains, mediates memory, enforces governance, and writes the ledger.
-It does not replace the host kernel; it replaces the cloud.
+The host OS handles the kernel concerns.
+The SIOS handles the AI concerns.

 No. Mickai uses models, but it is not one.
 The model layer is replaceable; the architecture is the invention.
 Different brains can run different models (a code brain, a vision brain, a reasoning brain) under one signed governance plane.

 Any modern Windows, macOS, or Linux workstation with a CPU, optional GPU or NPU, and enough RAM for the chosen brain set.
 Minimum useful configuration: 32 GB RAM, modern x86-64 or ARM64 CPU, NVMe storage.
 Comfortable: 64 to 128 GB RAM and a discrete GPU.
-Ideal for the full 25-brain configuration: 256+ GB RAM and 24+ GB VRAM, which is well within reach of a single workstation purchase.
+Ideal for the full 50-brain configuration (25 domain and 25 operational): 256+ GB RAM and 24+ GB VRAM, which is well within reach of a single workstation purchase.

 Yes.
 Offline operation is the default, not a fallback mode.
 Mickai never requires connectivity for inference, identity, governance, or audit.
 Connectivity is opt-in for explicitly commissioned and signed outbound actions.